gizmola/wgezt/README.md

 ### config/traefik/tpl/compose.override.yml.tpl
 This file is designed to allow configuration of different DNS Providers using the dnsChallenge method.

-DNS Challenges are the most flexible way to generate
+DNS Challenges are the most flexible way to generate certificates (including wildcard certs) using LetsEncrypt, and is supported by most DNS providers.

 By changing settings in this file, or if needed adding additional environment variables to the .env file, other DNS providers can be supported without requiring changes to the docker-compose.yml or template files.